uwidea/UW-IDEA_AnalogTestCases/README.md

 ---------
 Circuits
 ---------
+The known good design (KGD) IPs that are illustrated in the following table can be found in the folder AMS_KGD
 | Circuit       | Architecture               | Design Files           |
 | :------------:| ------------------ | -------------------|
 | SAR_ADC | 12b SAR ADC | SAR_ADC/UW_65nm_SARADC_Apr_2019 |